To all the grandchildren in the world

 One thing the human race has learned — but sadly, ignored — is that history is written by the winners.
 So how can we ever be sure the Good Guys won and the Bad Guys lost?

 Many centuries ago, a man named Alexander led an army that conquered other countries.
 Some history books still refer to him as Alexander The Great.
-It is unlikely he was called “great” by the thousands of widows and orphans his marauding armies left in their wake.
+No history book tells us what he was called by the thousands of widows and orphans his marauding armies left in their wake.

 We have been at war ever since.